nox-lab/painTSL_NatComms_2022/README.md

 * imaging (1st and 2nd level analysis scripts based on nipype)
 * imaging_plot (result visualisation using nilearn)

 Please change data paths and parameter settings within the scripts.
-The analysis code is written by Suyi Zhang and can also be found on [her GitHub page](https://github.com/syzhang/tsl_paper).
+The analysis code is written by Suyi Zhang.

 The raw MRI data are available on [OpenNeuro](https://openneuro.org/datasets/ds003836).